-Salem County is one of the southernmost counties in New Jersey.
-Sharing close proximity to both Delaware and Pennsylvania, the county has a population of over 65,000.
+Salem County is one of the southernmost counties in New Jersey and the county has a population of over 65,000.
 In Salem County, matters pertaining to the law are resolved by the Salem County Superior Court.
 The Family Division handles all issues of Family Law within Salem County, including cases of child support and alimony.
 While these issues are commonly associated with divorce, child support can be assigned outside of a divorce case.

 Child Support In Salem County